-Will Leo Cussen continue to run courses?
+Will Leo Cussen continue to run PLT courses throughout COVID-19?

-Our 100% Online Learning option will enable you to complete the course entirely online in 2021, including the work placement component.
+Our 100% Online Learning option will enable you to complete the PLT course entirely online in 2021, including the work placement component.

 In what form will Leo Cussen provide its PLT courses moving forward?

 For now we are continuing to run all aspects of the Victorian Leo Cussen PLT program at distance.
 We will reopen our premises when it is safe to do so.

 Our WA course is running in blended mode with attendance onsite at Murdoch University.

 I’m not sure about the technology, what support will there be for me to learn online?